pixeltris/YgoMaster/Docs/FileLoadError.md

 You may need to fully open the game with Steam multiple times.
 Some updates have additional data downloads the second time you open the game.

-## 2) LocalSave
+## 2) LocalData

-- Navigate to `/Yu-Gi-Oh!
-Master Duel/LocalSave/`.
+- Start a Command Prompt with Administrator Permissions.
+- Navigate to and note your MD installation folder path.
+This will be referred to as `MDPATH` below.
-- There should be two folders in `/LocalSave/`; one with a bunch of random letters, and one called `00000000`.
+- Nativate inside your `/LocalData/` folder, there should be at least one folder named with some 8-char combination of random numbers and letters.
+This will be referred to as `USERFOLDER` below.
-- Delete the contents of the `00000000` folder, and copy the contents of the random letters folder into the `00000000` folder.

-You may need to repeat this step multiple times (fully reopening with Steam, and copying the folder over to `00000000` until it works).
+- Copy and run `MKLINK /D  "MDPATH\LocalData\00000000" "MDPATH\LocalData\USERFOLDER"` in the Command Prompt.
+- If successful, it should say `symbolic link created for PATH1 <<===>> PATH2`.

 ## 3) Changing language